Is restaurant tipping getting out of hand?

 Age-old dining etiquette suggests that even a bad server deserves a tip.
 Yet, not every diner agrees.
 The Bankrate survey found that only 73 percent of Americans “always tipped” in sit-down restaurants in 2022.

 In a YouGov poll, 38 percent of American diners said they generally tip baristas at coffee shops.
 Three-fifths tip delivery drivers.
-Two-thirds tip pub and bar staffs.
+Two-thirds tip pub and bar staff.

 Another recent survey, from Forbes, found tipping rates of 36 percent at food trucks, 35 percent at coffee shops and 31 percent at takeout restaurants.